School shooting survivor: 'There's so many of us now'

 The sessions are helpful for moments when she hears about a school shooting in the news, such as the recent Parkland massacre, which can spur waves of panic, she said.

-Or "sometimes I will be walking around in a mall and I'll see someone who looks really weird and I think, 'He's going to shoot everyone,' " she said.
+Or "sometimes, I will be walking around in a mall, and I'll see someone who looks really weird, and I think, 'He's going to shoot everyone,' " she said.
 "I don't want that to be the new normal for anyone.
 I don't think anyone should have to walk around and think that."

 Many of Terry's fellow classmates also faced feelings of survivor's guilt and isolated themselves in the weeks after the shooting, she said.